hunternblz/esp8266_deauther/README.md

 Happy hacking :)

-## Captive Portal Usage
+### Captive Portal Usage
+You need to change the SSID and channel as same as victims Wi-Fi.
-For changing the captive portal go to data.h and change value of fakePage.
+For load the saved credentials type *any address*/readit For changing the captive portal page go to data.h and change value of fakePage.

 ## FAQ